 The New Albany Floyd Schools have implemented brain-compatible learning, serving as an umbrella covering the following areas: authentic learning and assessment; integrated thematic instruction; life skills; multicultural diversity; developmentally appropriate practices and learning styles.

-Tony Duffy, Director of Elementary Education and Title I
+Tony Duffy, Assistant Superintendent of Elementary Education and Title I

 Tony Duffy is in his third year serving as Director of Elementary Education and Title 1.
 His responsibilities include working with the nine elementary principals to ensure high levels of academic achievement of all students.
 Tony leads elementary curricular and instructional initiatives, plans and conducts professional development activities, and collaborates with Title I administration to plan and execute successful programming in the elementary schools with the highest concentration of poverty in the district.